1996 Currie Cup: Matches

 The following matches were played in the 1996 Currie Cup: (Note: There are some discrepancies.
 The match dates all fall on Thursdays, which is unlikely, since matches are generally played on Saturdays.
 It is also unlikely that the Sharks would have played all their matches at the University of Natal, rather than their traditional home, the Kings Park Stadium.)

+Title play-offs

+Quarter-finals

+This was the 100th match for FA Meiring.

 Honours

 The honour roll for the 1996 Currie Cup was: